top of page

 Continuing their debt-free legacy, the Hayes sold Kingdom Power Plaza and purchased 11 acres of land, a new building, while also being able to renovate the building without loans.
 Just as Abram was led by God to a new land, so is the congregation and under a new name inspired by God.
 On March 4, 2018 the congregation began a new God journey in Upper Marlboro as Real Power AME.

-In 2024, at the 74th session of the Washington Annual Conference Bishop James L. Davis appointed Rev. Stanley Fuller to Real Power AME Church.
+In 2024, at the 74th session of the Washington Annual Conference Bishop James L. Davis appointed Rev. Dr. Stanley Fuller to Real Power AME Church.

 The leadership is optimistic about the future.
 Dedicated to building kingdom people and advancing the kingdom of God through prayer, the ministry of the word, praise, worship, giving, and serving.